PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Best flow: Incoming tide brings clear Gulf water and active fish

-• Worst conditions: After heavy rains when freshwater pushes fish downstream
+• Worst conditions: After heavy rains when freshwater pushes saltwater species downstream

 Prime Fish Species in Chocolate Bayou